lngquoctrung/getting-started-docker/README.md

 ## **1. What is Docker?**

-**Docker** is an open source platform used to automatically deploy, maintain, manage, and run applications in containers. **A container** is a lightweight, independence init that contains resources, libraries, and necessary dependencies for an application to run in any environments, from personal computers to cloud systems.
+**Docker** is an open source platform used to automatically deploy, maintain, manage, and run applications in containers. **A container** is a lightweight, independence init that contains resources, libraries, and necessary dependencies for an application to run in any environments across various environments, such as local machines or cloud platforms, from personal computers to cloud systems.

 ----------------------

 ## **2. Benefits of Docker**

 1. **Containerization**: This is different from **the traditional virtual machine (VMs)**, Docker uses the containers to package their applications and running environments.
-The containers share kernel of the host operating systems, which helps them to be lighter and restart faster with VMs.
+The containers share kernel of the host operating systems, making them lighter and faster to restart than VMs.

 2. **Portability**: The applications run in the containers which can work uniformly in the different environments (Example: development, test, or production environments)

 3. **Resource efficiency**: The containers are lighter than VMs because they share the host's OS kernel, they don't need to carry the entire operating system like VMs.

-4. **Isolation**: Each container runs independently, without effecting each other.
+4. **Isolation**: Each container runs independently, without affecting each other.
 This makes sure that applications or services do not conflict about dependencies, software versions, or configurations.

 5. **Scalability**: Docker supports easy scaling, especially when combined with tools like **Docker Swarm** or **Kubernetes**.
 You can replicate containers to handle advanced load balancing.